dinesh-parmar/Ultrasonic-Distance-Measurement-using-Arduino-and-Seven-Segment/README.md

 # Ultrasonic-Distance-Measurement-using-Arduino-and-Seven-Segment

 Ultrasonic Distance Measurement using Arduino is used to find the distance of the object from the sensor.
 It's mostly used in SONAR system to estimate the depth of the water in any water body like Ocean, River, etc.
 HC-SR04 ultrasonic range finder module is used as the sensor here.
 The display consists of a three digit multiplexed seven segment display.
-This range finder can measure up to 200 cm and has an accuracy of 1cm.
+This range finder can measure up to 200cm and has an accuracy of 1cm.
 ## HC SR04 ultrasonic module.
 HC SR04 is an ultrasonic distance measurement sensor with an accuracy of 0.3cm.
 The sensing range of this module is from 2cm to 5 meter.
 Working current of this sensor is 15mA and the measuring angle is 15°.
 The photograph of front and back side of the HC-SR04 sensor is shown in the figure below.